fbpx

 That’s why clipping masks work exceptionally well for things like cropping images into a shape or filling text with an image.

-Now the image is only visible inside of the circle, but it needs to be repositioned.
+Now, the image is only visible inside of the circle, but it needs to be repositioned.

-Since the image layer is on a completely separate layer than the shape, it can be adjusted freely.
+Since the image layer is on a completely separate layer from the shape, it can be adjusted freely.
 However, if you move the shape layer, it will change where the clipped image is visible.

 That’s where layer masks and clipping masks are a bit different.
 A clipping mask connects two separate layers, while a layer mask is directly linked to one layer by default.

-For example, there is an image cut out on one layer, and a new background on the other.
-If you want to only adjust the cutout, you may think you need to manually mask around the shape.
+For example, there is an image cut out on one layer and a new background on the other.
+If you want to only adjust the cutout you can use a clipping mask to apply any adjustment directly to the cut-out in one click.

-In Photoshop there isn’t a single best way to mask your images.
+In Photoshop, there isn’t a single best way to mask your images.
 Both layer masks and clipping masks are valuable tools.
 Rather than looking at them as this one or that, try to think of them as a masking duo.
 A team of tools to help you refine where a layer or adjustment is visible in your project!

 Now that you know all about clipping masks, let’s go over Layer Masks In Photoshop for the ultimate control in spot adjustments!